lily940703/febama/test.md

 smape_err      4.833397  4.8080849  4.6521682  4.8417760  4.8846863
 log_score     -6.465986 -6.4522726 -6.4190756 -6.4841300 -6.4491572
 ```
+## Questions
+* The calculation of probability density

 # Test 2  Weights are not updated
 ```
 for (a in 1:1000) {